 Keeping a completely different sleep schedule on weekdays and weekends can make falling asleep more difficult in general.

-"Women are twice as likely to suffer from insomnia than men, according to the National Sleep Foundation, and their sleepless nights have been linked with hormonal changes —especially during menopause, when hormone levels are erratic," Dr. Kent Smith, founding director of Sleep Dallas, tells Bustle.
+twice as likely to suffer from insomnia than men, according to the National Sleep Foundation, and their sleepless nights have been linked with hormonal changes —especially during menopause, when hormone levels are erratic," Dr. Kent Smith, founding director of Sleep Dallas, tells Bustle.
 Making sure you regularly see an OB/GYN, and always tell your doctors about changes to your health, can help you stay on top of these potential issues.
+7 Restless Leg Syndrome

 Tossing and turning doesn't have to be something that you ignore.
 Health issues like restless leg syndrome could be seriously impacting your ability to fall and stay asleep.

 "Approximately one in 10 adult Americans suffer from

 Restless Leg Syndrome, according to the National Sleep Foundation," Dr. Smith says.
 "This sleep-related movement disorder causes overwhelming and often unpleasant urges to move the legs while at rest, often making it difficult for sufferers to drift off to sleep."
 If you find it particularly hard to lie still at night, it may be best to get in touch with a doctor.
 8 Sleep Apnea

 While sleep apnea is known to cause disruptions during sleep, it can cause difficulties during the process of falling asleep as well.
 And since sleep apnea can be

 difficult to diagnose, you might not connect the dots on this sleep disorder immediately.